 On the credit rating scale, the Poor credit rating sits between Bad and Fair.
 It's normally a state of transition, where someone has had a history of bad credit, but has begun taking steps to either repair their file or end the bad behaviour that has affected their file.
 It can be frustrating if you've begun taking steps to fix your file, but moving from a Bad to Poor credit rating shows you're on the right track.

-A Poor credit rating will mean the best APRs are not available, so you'll need to be careful when applying for some form of credit.
+A Poor credit rating will mean the best APRs are not available to you, so you'll need to be careful when applying for some form of credit.
 It's also important that you don't make lots of applications in the hope of getting a good deal, as this can further damage your credit rating.
-Note applying online to Creditplus to determine your options, will not impact your credit rating.
-Read more about our soft credit searches here.
+Note that applying online to Creditplus to determine your options, will not impact your credit rating.
+You can read more about our soft credit searches here.